Career Development Award (CDA): Transition to independence

 The CDA supports talented post-doctoral researchers to lead their own research plans and establish their own research team to make the transition from post-doctoral researcher to independent investigator.

-A Career Development Award provides funding for a challenging research programme, and an ambitious programme of research training which offers accelerated personal and career development.
+A CDA provides funding for a challenging research programme, and an ambitious programme of research training which offers accelerated personal and career development.

 Applicants wishing to retain an existing position and combine this with research funding, should consider funding options under one of the grant schemes.
 You may wish to pay particular attention to the New Investigator Research Grant scheme, which aims to support individuals wanting to transition to independence.

-You can apply across all areas of the MRC’s remit.
+Scientific remit: You can apply across all areas of the MRC’s scientific remit.
 Applications may range from basic studies with relevance to mechanisms of disease to translational and developmental clinical research.

 The CDA provides up to five years’ support.
 Applicants are expected to take advantage of the full five years’ funding available.

 We are proud to collaborate with the Multiple Sclerosis Society, Parkinson’s UK, and The Royal College of Paediatrics and Child Health, to offer jointly funded CDA awards.
 These awards offer the prestige of having the relevant organisation co-fund your fellowship and may offer additional opportunities to report on your project, present your work at meetings and for professional networking.

 We consider all applications in open competition.
 Therefore, a request for joint funding will have no effect on the outcome of your application.
 The submission procedure and deadline is the same as the standard competition.
 We will offer any jointly funded fellowships at the same funding level as any other CDA and under standard MRC terms and conditions except where additional terms and conditions are specified by the joint funder.